-On arrival I asked a couple for directions but they looked at me blankly.
+On arrival, I asked a couple for directions but they looked at me blankly.
 A man stepped in to offer me a taxi, it was clear he was not a registered taxi man, why would he be hanging around the streets?
 I kindly declined but he then sent me in the opposite direction to my hotel.
 So only take licensed taxis – better yet, choose the subway or bus.

 Only use the taxi meters

 Even with licensed cabs, I had an issue.
 I got in the car and he told me a price which was 5x that of my journey from my hotel.
 I refused and pointed at the meter.
-He ushered me out the car, think he was looking for the next sucker to come along.
+He ushered me out of the car, thinking he was looking for the next sucker to come along.